DNeilson67/HCI-Assignment-1/README.md

 Deploy the website by using Github Pages, make sure that the link is accessible and can be previewed.

 ### 6. Decorate your website (Extra Miles)
-Decorate your website using internal/external CSS, and ensure that it looks good.
+- Decorate your website using internal/external CSS, and ensure that it looks good.
 You can find the reference on Dribbble.
-N.B.
-If the website style is pretty good enough, **you are able to skip the next assignment (CSS) and instantly get a perfect score (100).
-Next assignment, no guarantees on getting 100.**.
+- N.B.
+If the website style is pretty good enough, **you are able to skip the next assignment (CSS) and instantly get a perfect score (100)..

 ## Instructions
 1. In the previous assignment, you have already make 3 dish pages.
 Each person needs to choose one dish.